Hydraulic Level Sensor Solutions for Transit Bus Maintenance & Repair

 In 2019, several agencies contacted us about a newer hydraulic level sensor being installed by the three major transit bus manufacturers.
 This 3-wire ultrasonic bus hydraulics sensor caused a false positive error code, telling the bus that the fluid was low because bubbles or foam were lodged in the ultrasonic port of the sensor, which it cannot detect.
 VeriTranz developed three-part numbers because each of the OEMs used a different version of the sensor.
 There are two 3/8 NPT units with 3-way Weather Pack plugs, the VT220738-USG and VT220738-OPH, and a ¼ NPT version VT220614-USN.
 Just let us know the make of the bus and we can guide you to the right version.
 We are curently working on a solution for the New Flyer ultrasonic hydraulic level sensor which may involve a vertical float device.

-VeriTranz by Veritech is pleased to announce that TriMet, in Portland, Oregon has placed a order for 100 each of our -OPH and -USG versions of our hydraulic levels sensors, our largest single implementation to date.
+VeriTranz by Veritech is pleased to announce that TriMet, in Portland, Oregon has placed orders for and installed 150 each of our -OPH and -USG versions of our hydraulic levels sensors, our largest single implementation to date.

 View our part numbers below to learn more about our bus hydraulics sensor solutions.
 To place a custom order that addresses your exact needs, contact us online.

 Many of our transit agency customers have informed us about failures with the 3/8 NPT optical and ultrasonic hydraulic level sensors on their buses.
 VeriTranz by Veritech Inc. has developed a new 2 wire stainless steel float sensor to replace these powered 3 wire optical units.